UK Stocks-Factors to watch on Oct 27

-LONDON, Oct 27 (Reuters) - Britain’s FTSE 100 futures contract rose 0.7 percent on Monday.
+LONDON, Oct 27 (Reuters) - Britain’s FTSE 100 index is seen opening up by 20-23 points, or 0.4 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down by 0.5 percent at 6,388.73 points on Friday, although it recorded a 1.2 percent gain for the week, extending a rebound from 15-month lows reached earlier in October.